Knight Rider (1982 TV series): In popular culture

-The Knight Rider theme heavily borrowed from Léo Delibes' "Procession of Bacchus" from the ballet Sylvia.
-The theme has been sampled in the songs "Clock Strikes", "Fire It Up", and "Mundian to Bach Ke".
-It was also featured as Ted's ringtone for John's phone in the 2012 comedy film Ted.
+The Knight Rider theme has been sampled in the songs "Clock Strikes" by Timbaland & Magoo featuring Mad Skillz from the album Welcome to Our World (1998), "Turn It Up (Remix) / Fire It Up" by Busta Rhymes from the album When Disaster Strikes...
+(1997), "Mundian To Bach Ke" by Panjabi MC from the album Legalised (1998), and "AAAHH MEN!" by Doja Cat from the album Vie.
+It was also featured as Ted (Seth MacFarlane)'s ringtone for John Bennett (Mark Wahlberg)'s phone in the 2012 comedy film Ted.